… or “Sh*t happens, get over it”

 Eager to set themselves apart from the crowd, certain members of product management royalty have started to pour scorn on Agile.
 They point out the prevalence of a dogmatic, cargo-cultish zeal for Scrum.

-If being agile (note the lower-case “a”) really were a bad thing, then what would be the alternative?
+If being agile (note the lower-case “a”) really was a bad thing, then what would be the alternative?
 How about the Stolid framework, or the Denial method?

 So, what is this Agile thing anyway?